-3.1 Defensive Positions: In Ponytail: There will be ten defensive positions, as follows: First Base, Second Base, Third Base, Shortstop, Short Center, Left Field, Right Field, Center Field, Pitcher and Catcher, however, Ponytail teams may elect to field 4 outfielders, although, you cannot borrow a player from another team as the 4- outfielder.
+3.1 Defensive Positions: In Sprites and Ponytail: There will be ten defensive positions, as follows: First Base, Second Base, Third Base, Shortstop, Short Center, Left Field, Right Field, Center Field, Pitcher and Catcher, however, teams may elect to field 4 outfielders, although, you cannot borrow a player from another team as the 4 outfielder.
+In Sprites, if a team has 11 players present, they must all play, so a 4th outfielder will be used.
+Also in Sprites the pitcher is a fielder only (coach pitches).
+Finally, the catcher in Sprites plays by the backstop and must wear a batting helmet (no other catching equipment provided).

 In Minors: There will be ten defensive positions, as follows: First Base, Second Base, Third Base, Shortstop, Short Center, Left Field, Right Field, Center Field, Pitcher and Catcher.